Here you’ll find answers to frequently asked questions about stem cell donation.

 HEALTH CHECK AND CONFIRMATORY TYPING (CT)

 Before the collection, you will receive a detailed health questionnaire so that possible current exclusion criteria for a donation can be detected early.
-This is followed by a Confirmatory typing (CT), in which your tissue characteristics are analyzed again using an additional blood sample.
+This is followed by a Confirmatory typing (CT), in which your tissue characteristics are analyzed again using a blood sample.
 In addition to this, your blood is tested for specific infections, such as HIV or hepatitis viruses.
-Using these results, a decision is made as to whether you are a 100% match for your patient.
+Using these results, a decision is made as to whether you are the most suitable donor for the patient.

-Once you are confirmed as a match, you will undergo a thorough examination by a doctor to ensure that you are in good general health.
-This comprehensive examination ensures that the stem cell collection will take place with the least risk possible, for you and for the patient.
+Once you are confirmed as a match, you will undergo a thorough examination by a physician at the clinic where you will donate, to ensure that you are in good general health.
+This comprehensive examination ensures that the blood stem cell collection will take place with the least amount of risk as possible, for you and for the patient.

-Will I permanently lose my stem cells after the donation?
+Will I permanently lose my blood stem cells after the donation?

-Stem cells are generated daily in thousands in our bodies.
-After stem cell donation, the body regenerates the level of stem cells within two weeks.
-The process is comparable to a blood donation and does not lead to a permanent loss of stem cells.
+After a blood stem cell donation, the body quickly regenerates the level of blood stem cells to what they were before the donation..
+The process is comparable to a blood donation and does not lead to a permanent loss of blood stem cells.
+The donor’s own immune system will not be weakened.

 MUST THE DONOR HAVE THE SAME BLOOD TYPE AS THE PATIENT?

 For stem cell transplantation, the matching of blood types or groups is not at all important.
 The critical decision of selecting a donor is based on the most precise match possible of tissue characteristics (HLA characteristics) between the donor and patient.
 Finding an almost 100% match is very complicated and is therefore often compared to the proverbial search for a needle in a haystack.
-If a donation is made, the recipient (patient) also takes on the blood group of the donor, together with the stem cells.
+If a transplant takes place, the recipient (patient) also takes on the blood group of the donor, together with the blood stem cells.

 CAN MY BLOOD STEM CELLS TRANSMIT DISEASES THAT THE PATIENT DID NOT HAVE BEFORE?

-If you are a match for a patient you would have numerous medical assessments before the donation and will be screened thoroughly to ensure you are a completely suitable and safe donor for the patient.
+If you are a match for a patient you will receive numerous medical assessments before the donation and will be screened thoroughly to ensure you are a completely suitable and safe donor for the patient and that no communicable diseases will be transmitted to the patient.

 WHAT COMPLICATIONS CAN ARISE FOR A PATIENT WHO HAS RECEIVED A BLOOD STEM CELL DONATION?

 Complications during the preparatory phases generally occur in the form of the known side-effects of chemotherapy and radiation therapy, such as nausea and regurgitation.
 During the initial period after the donation, a higher risk of infection generally exists since the patient’s immune system is weakened after the preparatory phases and can only recover gradually.
-Unfortunately, setbacks can also occur because, in rare circumstances, not all cancer cells are destroyed.
-That means that a renewed outbreak of Leukaemia can occur again, even after the donation.
-The new stem cells can also prove to be incompatible with the patient’s own body tissues and this subsequently leads to a reverse rejection reaction.
+Unfortunately, setbacks can also occur because, in some circumstances, not all cancer cells are destroyed.
+That means that a renewed outbreak of the disease can occur again, even after the donation.
+The new blood stem cells can also prove to be incompatible with the patient’s own body tissues and this subsequently leads to a reverse rejection reaction.
 This complication (Graft-versus-host Disease) can occur in various levels of severity.
 However, it can often be treated successfully.
-If the donor’s stem cells do not grow or it leads to a relapse of the disease, the donor might be asked whether he/she is willing to provide another stem cell donation.
+If the donor’s blood stem cells do not grow or it leads to a relapse of the disease, the donor might be asked whether they are willing to provide another stem cell donation.

 HOW HIGH ARE THE CHANCES OF A CURE DUE TO A STEM CELL DONATION?

-For 40-80% of patients who have a donation, the treatment is successful.
-The survival time after a donation depends on many different factors including the age and health condition of the patient, the timing of the donation, the type of underlying disease and the emergence of potential complications.
+The survival rate after a donation depends on many different factors including the age and health condition of the patient, the timing of the donation, the type of underlying disease and the emergence of potential complications.

-Collecting blood stem cells is a highly skilled procedure and unfortunately not all clinics have the technological capabilities and expertise needed to do this.
+Collecting blood stem cells and transporting these, often to other countries, is a highly skilled procedure and unfortunately not all clinics have the technological capabilities and expertise needed to do this.

-When you register as a bone marrow donor, you make a serious commitment.
+When you register as a blood stem cell donor, you make a serious commitment.
 You always have the right to change your mind.
-However, a late decision to NOT donate can be life-threatening to the patient, so we ask that you consider your decision seriously upon learning you are a potential match.
+However, a late decision to NOT donate can be life-threatening to the patient and time is often a very critical factor for the patient.
+So, we ask that you consider your decision seriously upon learning you are a potential match.
 Talk to family, talk to friends or talk to your DKMS-BMST coordinator, who can answer all your questions and even connect you with a past donor to give you first-hand insights into donation.

 A FRIEND/RELATIVE NEEDS A STEM CELL TRANSPLANT.
 HOW CAN I HELP?

 Learning that a loved one may need a stem cell transplant can be an overwhelming experience.
-Close friends and relatives of the patient want to help, but don’t always know what they can do.
-DKMS-BMST provides a positive way to get involved: organizing bone marrow donor registration drives to search for donors, rally community support and connect families that are spread across the country.
-We’ll support your efforts with social media campaigns to create a movement behind your cause.
-To learn more about the support we can provide you with, please contact us at firstname.lastname@example.org or call us at +91 80 2521 2115 / 2117.
+Close friends and relatives of the patient may want to help, but don’t always know what they can do.
+DKMS-BMST provides a positive way to get involved, including organizing blood stem cell donor registration drives to recruit donors, rallying community support and connecting families that may be spread across the country.
+We’ll support your efforts with social media campaigns and support for your registration drive to create a movement behind your cause.
+To learn more about the support we can provide you with, please contact us at firstname.lastname@example.org or call us at +91 80 6828 6500 / 6550 / 6551.

 HOW ARE MEDICAL COSTS COVERED?

 There will be no cost to you.
-When a donor is matched with a patient, we will cover the costs (including any travel, meals, or lodging expenses that may be necessary).
+When a donor is matched with a patient, we will cover the costs (including any travel, meals, lodging expenses or potential loss of salary.
 DKMS-BMST will also cover the costs for a companion to travel with you to the hospital.
-It is never necessary to use a donor’s own health insurance.
+It is not necessary to use a donor’s own health insurance.
 Whilst it is extremely rare to require follow-up care, if it is ever needed, the donor’s costs will also be covered by DKMS-BMST.
-Other than that, we are not legally allowed to make any payments or rewards for the provision of tissues, including bone marrow or blood stem cells for transplantation.
+Other than that, we are not legally allowed to make any payments or rewards for the provision of blood stem cells for transplantation.

 Will I be granted sick leave for my donation and how will my employer react?

-In the case of a stem cell donation, your employer will be contacted by DKMS-BMST.
+In the case of a blood stem cell donation, your employer will be contacted by DKMS-BMST.
 You will receive a letter to present to your employer in which we ask for you to be released from your duties for the period of the preliminary examination and the collection.
-Our experience has shown that employers react very positively when an employee is asked to donate stem cells.
+Our experience has shown that employers react very positively when an employee is asked to donate blood stem cells.
+However, if necessary DKMS-BMST will cover the cost of any loss of salary that is due to the donation process.

 HOW IS MY PATIENT DOING?
 CAN I MEET HIM OR HER?

-We receive information about the patient’s state of health from the transplantation clinic no earlier than three months after the stem cell donation.
-If the donor would like feedback, he or she will generally receive a message from DKMS-BMST.
-If you have additional questions, the medical department is available at the following number and would be happy to help: +91 (0) 80 2521 2113.
+We receive information about the patient’s state of health from the transplantation clinic no earlier than three months after the blood stem cell transplantation.
+If the donor would like feedback, they will generally receive a message from DKMS-BMST.
+If the donor has additional questions, the medical department is available at the following number and would be happy to help: +91 (0) 80 6828 6570 / 6571.

 CONTACT WITH PATIENTS

-International guidelines stipulate that donors and patients may only meet each other in person two years after the donation, which is additionally dependent on the regulations in the patient’s country of residence.
-In the meantime, donors can contact patients anonymously, sending letters or gifts via DKMS-BMST.
+International guidelines stipulate that donors and patients may only meet each other in person two years after the donation, which is additionally dependent on the regulations in the patient’s country of residence, which sometimes do not allow any contact.
+In the meantime, if allowed by the regulations in the patient’s country, donors can contact patients anonymously, sending letters or gifts via DKMS-BMST.
 Due to privacy reasons, DKMS-BMST has no direct contact with patients and often has only a minimal influence on the forwarding of mail to patients.
 Here, we depend on the support of the hospital treating the patient.
 Since patients often receive further treatment from another clinic or hospital after the transplantation, delays may occur.
 After the end of the two-year period, donors and patients may write to each other directly or meet each other in person – again mediated by DKMS-BMST provided both parties agree.
 Experience over the years has shown that many donors and patients want to get to know each other.
 Time and time again, meetings between donors and patients are very moving moments.
 It is not uncommon for lasting friendships to develop.

 WORKING/VOLUNTEERING FOR DKMS-BMST